Challenges and opportunities

 On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs.
-The ESCAP Population Data Sheet 2020 and well as the datasheet Older Persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.
+The ESCAP Population Data Sheet 2021 as well as the datasheet on Older persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.

 ESCAP also supports governments in building capacity on ageing policies.
 The Fourth Review of the MIPAA is linked to such capacity-building activities.
 Member States are invited to request support in this regard from ESCAP.